-- will be issued in an aggregate principal amount of \$2,250,000,000. - will mature at par on August 10, 2024. - will bear interest at 6.350% per annum from July 10, 2019. - will pay interest semi-annually in arrears in equal installments, on the basis of a 360-day year, consisting of twelve 30-day months, on February 10 and August 10 of each year, commencing with a long first coupon payable on February 10, 2020 (such long first coupon in respect of the period from and including the Issue Date to but excluding February 10, 2020) to be paid to the person in whose name the note is registered at the close of business on the preceding January 26 or July 26. - the yield of the notes will be 6.450% per annum. - will be designated "Collective Action Securities" as described in the accompanying prospectus. - upon issuance, will constitute direct, general, unconditional and unsubordinated public external indebtedness of the Republic for which the full faith and credit of the Republic is pledged.
+- will be issued in an aggregate principal amount of \$1,000,000,000. - will mature at par on April 26, 2029. - will bear interest at 7.625% per annum from January 16, 2019. - will pay interest semi-annually in arrears in equal installments, on the basis of a 360-day year, consisting of twelve 30-day months, on April 26 and October 26 of each year, commencing with a long first coupon payable on October 26, 2019 (such long first coupon in respect of the period from and including January 16, 2019 to but excluding October 26, 2019) to be paid to the person in whose name the note is registered at the close of business on the preceding April 11 or October 11. - the yield of the notes will be 7.150% per annum. - will be a further issuance of, will be fully fungible with, rank equally with, and form a single issue and series with, our \$2,000,000,000 7.625% Notes due April 26, 2029 which were issued on January 16, 2019.
+The total principal amount of the previously issued notes and the notes now being issued will be \$3,000,000,000. - will be designated "Collective Action Securities" as described in the accompanying prospectus. - upon issuance, will constitute direct, general, unconditional and unsubordinated public external indebtedness of the Republic for which the full faith and credit of the Republic is pledged.
 The notes rank and will rank without any preference among themselves and equally with all other unsubordinated public external indebtedness of the Republic.
 See "Debt Securities Status of the Debt Securities" and "Debt Securities Negative Pledge" in the accompanying prospectus. - will be recorded on, and transferred through, the records maintained by DTC and its direct and indirect participants, including Euroclear and Clearstream Banking Luxembourg. - will be issued in fully registered form, without coupons, registered in the names of investors or their nominees in denominations of \$200,000 and integral multiples of \$1,000 in excess thereof. - will only be available in definitive form under certain limited circumstances.